zturtleman/bsp-sekai/README.md

 The format of <input-BSP> is automatically determined from the file.
 Input BSP formats: (not all are fully supported)
-  Quake 3 (including pre-releases formats), RTCW, ET, EF, EF2, FAKK, Alice, Dark Salvation, MOHAA, SoF2, JK2, JA
+  Quake 3 (including pre-releases formats), RTCW, ET, EF, EF2, FAKK, Alice, Dark Salvation, MOHAA, SoF2, JK2, JA, Iron-Grid: Warlord

 <format> is used to determine output BSP format.
 BSP format list: